eth-brownie/brownie/docs/core-types.rst

     True

-Attempting to assign, compare or perform arithmetic against a float raises a ``TypeError``.
+Attempting to assign, compare or perform arithmetic against a float raises a :class:`TypeError`.

 .. code-block:: python